Deophius/singin/readme.md

 9. Plug in your media into the server (You will need some techniques for this.)
 10. Open task manager, kill `LockMouse.exe` and restart `explorer.exe`.
 11. Copy the files mentioned above into a folder.
-12. Go to task scheduler, add a task that starts `dbman.pyw` 2 minutes after system boot.
+12. Go to task scheduler, add a task that starts `watchd.exe` 2 minutes after system boot.
 13. Reboot to check.
 14. When asked about the firewall, allow all access.